Wolf3s/xbmc4xbox-python/python/Doc/library/unittest.rst

       These methods are used by default when comparing lists or tuples with :meth:`assertEqual`.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

-   .. method:: assertSetEqual(set1, set2, msg=None)
+   .. method:: assertSetEqual(first, second, msg=None)

       Tests that two sets are equal.
 If not, an error message is constructed that lists the differences between the sets.
 This method is used by default when comparing sets or frozensets with :meth:`assertEqual`.

-      Fails if either of *set1* or *set2* does not have a :meth:`set.difference` method.
+      Fails if either of *first* or *second* does not have a :meth:`set.difference` method.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

-   .. method:: assertDictEqual(expected, actual, msg=None)
+   .. method:: assertDictEqual(first, second, msg=None)

       Test that two dictionaries are equal.
 If not, an error message is constructed that shows the differences in the dictionaries.
 This method will be used by default to compare dictionaries in calls to :meth:`assertEqual`.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1